Facilitators: Dr Pete Boyd, Dr Jean Murray & Dr Liz White

 - Live Class 09:00-10:00 11 August 2021

-The three inter-linked modules of the online course are aimed at those who have been appointed to a teacher educator role, recently or within the last three years.
+The three inter-linked modules of the online course are aimed at those colleagues who have a minimum of three years in a substantive teacher educator role and wish to extend their contribution to the field through advanced pedagogy, scholarship, research, publication, knowledge exchange and research impact.
 (Workload is estimated to be three hours each week)

 Module 1: Developing thinking and writing in education